Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Discussion

 \subsection{Potential issues and extensions}

-Throughout, we have assumed that our variables have standard exponential margins.
-A potential drawback of this, is that it restricts us to cases where there is independence or positive dependence between the variables, i.e., we cannot handle negatively dependent variables.
-For conditional extremes modelling, \cite{Keef.al.2013} capture this feature by instead using Laplace margins; this possibility is also briefly discussed by \cite{Nolde2021}.
+We have assumed that our variables have standard Exponential margins.
+This restricts us to cases where there is independence or positive dependence between the variables, i.e., we cannot handle negatively dependent variables.
+For conditional extremes modelling, Keef et al.\ \cite{Keef.al.2013} capture this feature by instead using Laplace margins; this possibility is also briefly discussed by \cite{Nolde2021}.
 In practice, one could first test for negative dependence between the variables, and proceed with our approach only if it is not present in the data.
-It may also be possible to develop methodology similar to that presented here based on data initially transformed to Laplace margins, with the angular variable then on $[0,2\pi)$.
+It would also be possible to extend the methodology presented here for data initially transformed to Laplace margins, with different forms for the (pseudo-)polar coordinates chosen to allow the angular variable to cover all four quadrants, i.e., $W\in[-\pi,\pi)$; this approach is taken for the environmental contours in \cite{Simpson2024}.

+As discussed in Section~\ref{sec:intro}, the limit set $G$ could be linked to likely boundary sets for large finite samples, which would take the form $G_m$ in \eqref{eqn:finiteSampleG} on Exponential margins.
+However, there may also be cases where a boundary set is required for finite samples on the original scale of the data.
+Taking the original variables as $(Y_1,Y_2)$ with marginal distributions $F_{Y_{i}}(y)$ $(i=1,2)$, one could achieve this by considering

+where $T_i(y)=-\log\{1-\hat{F}_{Y_i}(y)\}$ and $\hat{F}_{Y_i}(y)$ is an estimate of $F_{Y_{i}}(y)$, making use of the probability integral transform.
+This allows for greater flexibility in the possible marginal distributions, including the possibility of non-equal margins.